bwindsor/PairLearn/readme.md

 Now whenever you make a change to any of the files, `nodemon` will restart the server, and after a few seconds Chrome developer tools will automatically reconnect to the process.
 ### CouchDB admin interface
 You can view the database through a Ui at `localhost:5984/_utils`.
 Log in with the username and password which are specified in the Vagrantfile (currently couchadmin and couch-admin-123).

+# API
+There are a few API routes implemented here which require admin access to the database (namely creating and removing users).
+After this, users can query their database directly using the couchDB API.
+These are on the port which Express is listening on.
+`POST /:username` adds a user
+`PUT /:username` allows a password to be updated `DELETE /:username` deletes a user
+Thereafter operations can be called using the CouchDB API on the database.
+These are on the port which CouchDB is listening on.
+`GET /dbname` gets information about the user's database.
+These requests need simple authentication.
+HTTP is currently used so passwords are sent unencrypted though.